managedcoder/ACSAgentHub/README.md

 an Escalate trigger that you can look at to see how to code an escalation and then try it out by using the **Start bot** command.
 After the bot starts, choose the **Open Web Chat** option in the flyout menu that appears when the bot finishes it's startup processing.
 Type, _**talk to human**_ to start an escalation experience.
-There's a short [demo video](http://aka.ms/acshub-start?t=119) you can watch that shows all these steps and various escalation and agent management scenaios you can replicate using this sample app.
+There's a short [demo video](http://aka.ms/acshub-start?t=119) you can watch that shows all these steps and how to demo the agent escalation scenario.
+You can also take a look at a [fuller multi-agent demo](https://aka.ms/acshub-v1demo) if your interested.

 ### <a name="RestartingRuntime"></a>Restarting the ACSAgentHub runtime environment
 In the future, to restart the ACSAgentHub runtime after it's been shutdown, you'll need to run this command in